o2346/auditor/configservice/_cavt/README.md

 ## Prerequisites

 - Obtain Credentials of your Compliance account on terminal
-- Make sure an aggregator named `ConfigurationAggregator` is ready on the Compliance account as well as Souce account(s)
+- Make sure an aggregator named `ConfigurationAggregator` is ready on the Compliance account
   - fyi, a sample way to set up an aggregator is introduced at directory above.
+- Souce account(s) with Aggregation auth
 - Set up 'required-tags' on some Source account(s), at least one
   - You would not recive any message if the rule was not present or every resources in the scope was compliant
 - Obtain webhook URL of your Slack chat room